 The cold water storage cistern, often referred to as the cold water tank, is an important part of a gravity-fed domestic water system.
 It supplies cold water to the hot water cylinder, and to potentially every cold water outlet in the home, except the kitchen and outside taps.
 It is usually made out of plastic, although more rigid materials such as galvanised steel and asbestos cement have been used in the past.
-A typical cold water storage cistern may hold anywhere from 15 to 100 gallons of water, reducing a household’s demand on the mains, and serving as a kind of safety valve for the hot water cylinder.
+A typical cold water storage cistern may hold anywhere from 15 to 100 gallons of water.

 The cold water storage cistern is often referred to as the cold water tank.
-This is technically incorrectly, however, as a tank is a sealed vessel, whereas a cistern open to atmospheric pressure.
+This is technically incorrect, however, as a tank is a sealed vessel, unlike cisterns, which are open to atmospheric pressure.
 Fed from the rising main, it is usually situated in the loft because of its size and in order to minimise the annoyance of the sound of running water.
 Nevertheless, in some homes it can be found above the hot water cylinder in the airing cupboard.

 Modern cold water storage cisterns are generally made from black plastics.
 This makes them light, flexible, and resistant to algae growth.
 They can be round, square, or rectangular in shape, and should be insulated to prevent the water from freezing in the winter, and to keep it cool during the summer.
 Certain fittings are also required in order to minimise the risk of contamination, such as a lid.